 The basic table of contents is adequate.
 I believe the book could be strengthened by providing coverage of three areas somewhere in the book.
 I am not sure whether these area are best addressed as new chapters or within chapters but I think consideration would improve the book proposal.
 These areas are in question 7 below.

 My response: I want to thank the reviewer for the constructive suggestions.
 I will follow these three suggestions closely.
-I will intricate how the book will follow the reviewer’s advice in my response to question 7 below, where the reviewer presented the three areas more specifically.

-Please comment on the authors’ overview of the market (competing books currently available, student audience, cited strengths of the new work, etc).
+I provide details about how I will address the reviwere’s comments in my response to question 7 below.Please comment on the authors’ overview of the market (competing books currently available, student audience, cited strengths of the new work, etc).

 I think the author provides a good description of the market and competing books.
 This would be a new work and would fill a niche for a large audience.